Best Tech Stack for Building an AI Wrapper as a Solo Developer

 My recommendation: use OpenAI's GPT-4o as your primary model (fast, cheap, good quality) and Anthropic's Claude as a fallback.
 Having two providers protects you against outages and gives you options when one provider's pricing changes.

 For cost optimization, use different models for different tasks.
 GPT-4o-mini or Claude Haiku for simple tasks (summarization, classification, short responses).
 GPT-4o or Claude Sonnet for complex tasks (code generation, long-form writing, analysis).
-This can reduce your API costs by 70-80% without users noticing a quality difference on simpler interactions.
+This can reduce your API costs sharply without users noticing a quality difference on simpler interactions, and the gap between the tiers is large enough to make tiered routing worth the effort.

 Prompt engineering is your competitive advantage.
 The model is the same for everyone.
 What makes your wrapper better is the system prompt, the context you provide, and the post-processing you apply.
 Spend more time on your prompts than on your UI.
 A mediocre UI with excellent prompts beats a beautiful UI with generic prompts every time.